vllur/shroom/README.md

 `to` parameter is a separator in command.
 Rest are default values to send to API when user have't passed them.

 The command utilizes [https://api.exchangerate.host/](https://api.exchangerate.host) API.
 It supports conventional currencies and crypto.
-If output amound is greater or equals `0.01`, it is rounded to 2 decimal places.
+If output amount is greater or equals `0.01`, it is rounded to 2 decimal places.
 Otherwise full answer is given.

 #### classify